steveswain14/mcp-hallucination-suite/README.md

 ## Quick start

-Add individual suppressors to your MCP client configuration (Claude Desktop, Cursor, Windsurf, or any MCP‑compatible environment).
+Add individual suppressors to your MCP client configuration (Claude Desktop, Cursor, Windsurf, or any MCP-compatible environment).
 ```json
 {
   "mcpServers": {